-Ameritage: Is defined as an Amalgamation of America’s new world wine making techniques with the old world skill in the art of wine blending.
+Ameritage: Is a trade marked name.
+It is defined as an Amalgamation of America’s new world wine making techniques with the old world skill in the art of wine blending.

 In addition to being the combination of American technology in growing high quality wine grapes and the process used in the making of technically sound premium wines, Ameritage wines also combine this new world know-how with the artful skill of meticulous old world blending of different lots of wine together to produce one homogenous wine is considered to be the highest form of sophisticated winemaking.

 Ameritage wines are most prized for their elegantly smooth silky texture and complex robust structure with long pleasant finishes.
-While they are able to age beautifully for many years however, most are also very drinkable when released.
+While they are able to age beautifully for many years, most are also very drinkable when released.

 2014 Ameritage- American Red Wine Blend